palaciodaniel/lambda_SWAPI/README.md

 11) Wait until the program returns the movies in which both characters appear.

+12) Do you want to check more characters?
+Then go to *Kernel* > *Restart and Run All*.
+On the pop-up window just press the red button, *Restart and Run All Cells*.

 12) Once you finish, please go to *Menu* > *Close and Halt*.
 Then close all the tabs.

 Credits